 You could stick with that and it would be fine, but you might miss out on some opportunities due to running out of management budget.

-I can give you a quote based on the size, or anticipated ultimate size, and the other factors listed above and together we can determine if you want a monthly management based on hourly or percentage of spend.
+I can give you a quote based on the size, or anticipated ultimate size, and the other factors listed above and together we can determine if a monthly management based on hourly or percentage of spend is best for you.

 Either way, I will provide you with excellent service at an excellent value with a fixed monthly budget.
-Then as your leads turn into clients you can invest more and more, up to your comfort level.
+Then as your leads turn into clients you can invest more when it makes sense, up to your comfort level.

 Call Jon at 720-520-0639 to get started.